 Elementary statistics teaches us that both mean and median measure the average size of a random quantity, but they have different properties.
 In particular, if we want to obtain a robust measurement, then median is a better choice than mean.
 Now what does this have to do with trading book capital requirements?
-In the consultative document released by the BIS (Bank of international Settlement) on May 3rd, 2012, it is stated that the proposal is to "[move] from value-at-risk (VaR) to expected shortfall (ES), a risk measure that better captures tail risk."
+In the consultative document released by the BIS (Bank of international Settlement) on 3 May 2012, it is stated that the proposal is to "[move] from value-at-risk (VaR) to expected shortfall (ES), a risk measure that better captures tail risk."
 We have serious concerns about this proposal.
 In particular, in Kou, Peng, and Heyde [1] we provide an axiomatic framework to justify VaR.

-First of all, if we want to capture the tail risk, e.g., the size of the loss beyond the 99% level, we can either use ES at 99% level, which is tail conditional mean at 99%, or, alternatively, median shortfall (MS) at 99% level, which is defined as the median of the conditional distribution of the loss given that the loss exceeds the 99% VaR.
-The MS at 99% level is simply equal to VaR at 99.5% level if the underlying loss distribution is continuous, and the two tend to be very close even if the distribution is not continuous.
-Hence, just like ES, MS (equivalently, VaR at a higher level) also measures the riskiness of a position by taking into account both the size and likelihood of losses.

-Secondly, robustness is indispensable for regulatory risk measures.
-In the internal models-based approach for determining trading book capital requirements, regulators impose the risk measure and allow institutions to use their own internal risk models and private data in the calculation.
+First of all, if we want to capture the tail risk, e.g., the size of the loss beyond the 99% level, we can either use ES at 99% level, which is tail conditional mean at 99%, or, alternatively, median shortfall (MS) at 99% level, which is defined as the median of the conditional distribution of the loss given that the loss exceeds the trading book capital requirements, regulators impose the risk measure and allow institutions to use their own internal risk models and private data in the calculation.
 From a regulator's viewpoint, a regulatory risk measure must be unambiguous, stable, and capable of being implemented consistently across all the relevant institutions, no matter what internal beliefs or internal models each may rely on.
 The external risk measure should be robust; otherwise, different institutions can be required to hold very different regulatory capital for the same risk exposure, which makes the risk measure unacceptable to both the institutions and the regulators.
-The requirement of robustness for regulatory risk measures is not anything new; in general, robustness is essential for law enforcement, as is implied by legal realism, one of the basic concepts
+The requirement of robustness for regulatory risk measures is not anything new; in general, robustness is essential for law enforcement, as is implied by legal realism, one of the basic concepts of law.